Crystal Wheeler, EA (she/her/hers) | Tax Manager

 In 2016, Crystal became an Enrolled Agent.
 Enrolled agents (EAs) are America’s tax experts(*).
 Since becoming an enrolled agent, Crystal has become active in the Wisconsin Society of Enrolled Agents (WSEA), an affiliate of the National Association of Enrolled Agents (NAEA), the only national organization dedicated to the enrolled agent credential.
 Currently, Crystal is serving as the President of WSEA.

 When not in the office, Crystal enjoys knitting with friends, reading books, playing board games, and spending time with her family.
-She has three daughters actively pursuing passions in dance, sword fighting, and singing, all of which keep her quite busy!
+She has three children actively pursuing passions in dance, sword fighting, and scouting, all of which keep her quite busy!